BGorenc/WiFi_Controlled_Lightsaber/README.md

 The program uses the FastLED library to control the WS2812B LED strips.
 The LED strips are connected to the Arduino Nano 33 IoT board, with one strip connected to the DATA_PIN and the other strip connected to DATA_PIN_CLONE.
 The program supports a single lightsaber with two identical LED strips.

 When powered on in the setup() section the program initializes the LED strips, sets the brightness and power limits, and starts the serial communication.
-However, the most critical component is setting the IP address of the Arduino, otherwise you won't know the IP of your Arduino.Even if you went through the trouble of figuring it out there is no guarantee your router will always assign the same IP.
-Once these steps are done, tt then attempts to connect to the configured WiFi network using the WiFiNINA module.
+However, the most critical component is setting the IP address of the Arduino, otherwise you won't know the IP of your Arduino.
+Even if you went through the trouble of figuring it out there is no guarantee your router will always assign the same IP.
+Once these steps are done, then the arduino attempts to connect to the configured WiFi network using the WiFiNINA module.
 Once connected, it starts a server on port 80 to host a small simple web interface accessible by placing the IP address you set into the URL of any browser on the same network.
+If connection is lost the code should attempt to reconnect to the WiFi.
+There does seem to be an intermittent issue of losing a connection with either the WiFiNINA library or the WiFi chip of the Arduino, thankfully that is easily remedied by prompting the Arduino to reconnect when the connection is lost.

-The web interface allows users to control the lightsaber.
+The Arduino's hosted web interface allows users to control the lightsaber (ie. change color, turn off, and more).
 When a client connects to the server, the program checks for incoming data.
 If there is data available, it reads the data and processes the commands.
 The program interprets the received commands and performs the corresponding actions to control the lightsaber's state and color.
 This is done through the use of simple GET requests that are submitted through a form from the client.

 The web interface displays a selection of colors and an option to turn off the lightsaber and can be easily customized.
-When a user selects a color or the turn off option and submits the form, the program updates the LED strips accordingly with a simply power on/off animation.
+When a user selects a color or the turn off option and submits the form, the program updates the LED strips accordingly with an appropriate lightsaber styled power on/off animation.

 <br/>